Search by category, archive or keyword

 Because of the emotionally charged nature of addictions and interventions, friends and family are often concerned about whether or not their efforts will “work.”
-It is important to understand the ins and outs of the reasons, impact, and choices that are available when considering an intervention for someone who suffers from addiction to drugs or alcohol.
+It is important to understand the ins and outs of the reasons, impacts, and choices that are available when considering an intervention for someone who suffers from addiction to drugs or alcohol.

-If your loved one is suffering from dependence to a substance in ways that are disruptive to their (and other people’s) day-to-day life, then it is time to take action.
+If your loved one is suffering from dependence on a substance in ways that are disruptive to their (and other people’s) day-to-day life, then it is time to take action.
 We can provide you with information that helps you to create a plan of action that will communicate love and strength to the person in your life who is suffering.